How to Get Started Backcountry Skiing

 An avalanche probe is a fairly straightforward piece of gear that assembles into a long stick, similar to a tent pole, so that you can probe the snow for buried avalanche victims.
 While weight and simplicity are factors to consider, the thing to focus on here is length.
 Make sure your probe is at least two meters long.

-Our favorite probe: Arva Access 240 Probe
+Our Favorite Avalanche Probe: Arva Access 240 Probe

 Probes are fairly straightforward.
 This one is a standard length with an average weight.
 We love how quickly it assembles and have found it to be durable and reliable.